SAP/open-resource-discovery/docs/spec-extensions/policy-levels/sap-core-v1.md

 ### Description Constraints

+The following constraints apply in addition to the constraints defined in the [ORD Document](https://sap.github.io/open-resource-discovery/spec-v1/interfaces/document/).

+- All `description` values MUST NOT contain the short description.
+  They are complementary to the short description and should not just be a longer replacement.

+### Short Description Constraints

+The following constraints apply in addition to the constraints defined in the [ORD Document](https://sap.github.io/open-resource-discovery/spec-v1/interfaces/document/).

 - All `shortDescription` values SHOULD NOT exceed 180 characters.
 - All `shortDescription` values MUST NOT repeat or start with the object name.
 - All `shortDescription` values SHOULD only use alphanumeric characters, spaces, underscores, hyphens, period, comma, parentheses, possessive apostrophes and specially approved names (`S/4HANA`, `country/region` and `G/L` (General ledger))
-- All `description` values MUST NOT contain the short description.
-  They are complementary to the short description and should not just be a longer replacement.

 ### Misc Constraints